steffenmueller4/steffenmueller4.github.io/_posts/2022-09-16-four-key-metrics.md

 The remainder of this article concentrates on showing you how we did this.
 Additionally, I will try to give you insights on the positive effects of all those efforts.
-[In the next section](#technical-setup), we will look at the general technical setup that we have.
+[In the next section](#technical-basis), we will look at the general technical setup that we have.

-## Technical Setup
+## Technical Basis

 The basis of our entire technical setup is that we mostly follow [Trunk-based Development](https://cloud.google.com/architecture/devops/devops-tech-trunk-based-development) with [Git](https://en.wikipedia.org/wiki/Git).
 Trunk-based Development bases on using feature branches as well as working in small batches that are merged as soon as and as often as possible.